How to store perishable food safely?

 2. Ship via UPS or FedEx

 Or any other company of the sort.
 Just be aware that they are not liable for spoiled products.
 Pack the chosen food in an airtight container or sealable plastic bag.
 Proceed by placing the containers inside a foam box with thicker, insulated walls to maintain the temperature.
 This is a great time to use those gel coolants or dry ice (for frozen products) to keep the food cold.
-A word of caution: dry ice placed inside of an airtight container can rupture or cause an explosion.
-The foam box should then go inside a larger box, ready for shipping.
+A word of caution: dry ice placed inside an airtight container can rupture or cause an explosion.
+The foam box should go inside a larger box, ready for shipping.
 Fill the extra space with bubble wrap or packing paper.

 3. A convenient cooler